 Some of the oldest dog breeds have mysterious origins, and the Shar-Pei is no exception.
 They are an ancient Chinese breed that is known for their unique appearance.
 When you couple their wrinkled faces with their loyal and calm demeanors, you’ve got yourself an exceptional family pet!

-Here, we try to demystify the Shar-Pei by looking into the history of this breed and what they were originally bred for.
+Here, we try to demystify the Shar-Pei by looking into the history of this breed.
+Shar-Pei were originally bred to be herders, hunters, and guarders of livestock.
 Read on if you want to learn more about these amazing dogs!

 What Exactly Are Shar-Pei?